What is First Class Magistrate Attestation?

 Key Responsibilities of a First Class Magistrate

-Hearing criminal cases that fall within their legal jurisdiction.
+- Hearing criminal cases within their jurisdiction.

-Attesting documents and verifying declarations where legally permitted.
+- Attesting documents where legally required.

-Issuing judicial orders in specific legal matters according to law.
+- Issuing judicial orders in specific matters.

 Why is First Class Magistrate Attestation Required?